Ernesto Nemesio is a first generation Mexican American born in Riverside, California, in 1978.

 In 2002, Nemesio moved to the San Francisco Bay Area to become a digital painter at Pixar Animation Studios.
-He has worked on acclaimed films such as The Incredibles, Cars, Ratatouille, Wall-E, Up, Toy Story 3, Cars 2 and Brave, and many more.
+He has worked on acclaimed films such as Coco, The Incredibles, Cars, Cars 2, Ratatouille, Wall-E, Up, Toy Story 3, Brave, and many more.

 Nemesio finds inspiration in a variety of genres, which is reflected in his realist impressionist style of work.
 He approaches his portraits and figurative paintings with a sensitivity echoing traditional French 19th century academic methods and ideals.
-Through his travels abroad Ernesto was exposed and fascinated by the French Naturalists and Orientalists.
+Through his travels abroad Ernesto has been exposed to and fascinated by the French Naturalists and Orientalists.

 His landscapes, on the other hand, embrace a more impressionistic feel that celebrate color and design.
 These paintings, which capture an ephemeral moment of light and space, are cherished experiences in his life.
 Many of these include his travels throughout Europe, Mexico and across the American landscape.
 In August of 2009, he spent an unforgettable month in Madrid, studying the paintings of Joaquin Sorolla during his retrospective at the Prado and the Sorolla Museum.
 It was a wonderful source of inspiration for Nemesio to paint in the footsteps of Sorolla and many other amazing artists before him, capturing the same glorious Spanish light.